mariamb97/my-wardrobe/README.md

 - `colors` contains 12 rows
 - `seasons` contains 4 rows
   Check all them in the database to see the structure.
+  Thay means that the only table that you have to fill is the `items` table (I added in the proyect folder an image folder that contains the URL's of the images I already used)

+## Support

+Feel free to ask me any doubt :)